 The Royal Military College of Canada (RMC) is part of the re-focused Canadian Defence Academy (CDA), which continues to exist now as an ‘education group’ composed of RMC, Royal Military College Saint-Jean (RMC Saint-Jean), and the Canadian Forces College (CFC).

 As per its 2003 Charter, CDA exists to champion lifelong learning, and to promote the professional development of members of the Canadian Armed Forces (CAF).
 CDA will continue to devote efforts to ensure that the CAF Profession of Arms and Professional Development System remains credible and affordable.

-RMC is over one hundred and forty years old.
-It was founded in 1874 when the Dominion Government , led by Alexander Mackenzie, passed an act in Parliament to establish a military college "for the purpose of providing a complete education in all branches of military tactics, fortification, engineering, and general scientific knowledge in subjects connected with and necessary to thorough knowledge of the military profession."
+RMC was founded in 1874 when the Dominion Government, led by Alexander Mackenzie, passed an act in Parliament to establish a military college "for the purpose of providing a complete education in all branches of military tactics, fortification, engineering, and general scientific knowledge in subjects connected with and necessary to thorough knowledge of the military profession."
 On June 1, 1876, the Military College of Canada opened its doors to the first class of eighteen officer cadets.
-These are the "Old Eighteen," known by name to all officer cadets today.
-Two years later, in 1878, Her Majesty, Queen Victoria, granted the College the right to use the prefix "Royal."
+RMC will celebrate the sesquicentennial anniversary of its opening on June 1, 2026.

 "The Royal Military College of Canada Degrees Act, 1959," passed by the 25th Ontario Legislature and given Royal Assent on March 26, 1959, empowers the College to confer degrees in Arts, Science, and Engineering.
 RMC now offers a wide variety of programmes in these three areas, at both the undergraduate and graduate levels offered both on site through traditional studies and by distance learning.